 Jillian has been a volunteer for a number of non-profit organizations, but it was her work with No More Stolen Sisters through Amnesty International that inspired her passion for working with Indigenous peoples.
 Jillian also started and ran a Trex unit—an alternative division of Girl Guides of Canada for young women aged 12-17— designed to build self-confidence and achieve goals through outdoor adventures.

 On a personal note, Jillian cherishes her strong connection to the earth and she always has a backpack and a pair of hiking boots at the ready for exploring.
 She has a love for animals, a keen interest in photography, and likes entertaining her mind by writing, creating art, and playing various musical instruments.
-Jillian is excited to share her passion, energy and knowledge with youth participants in the Cambridge Bay pre-employment training program.
-She is also eager to learn more about Inuit culture, people and connection to the land during her time here.
+Jillian recently delivered a 12-week pre-employment training program for adult youth in Cambridge Bay.
+She was captivated by Inuit culture, people and their deep connection to the land during her time there.